 Whether it is through English or Theatre, welcome to the family!
-Although I made my initial appearance in January, this will be my first full year at MHS.
-Not only will I teach both subjects, but I will also direct the schoolwide theatre program.
+The start of the 2022-23 school year means I'm halfway through my fourth year at MHS.
+In addition to teaching English 9, I sponsor the Drama Club and direct schoolwide performances in which anyone can participate.
+You don't have to be in the club or take the class, and we are always looking for more people to join.
 We need students with various talents and skills so be sure you keep your eyes and ears open for more information.

 I came to Moody by way of Gardendale High School where I taught English and Theatre, and I brought back their theatre program.
 Prior to that, I spent eight years teaching struggling students in Jefferson County’s alternative school, and I started my career with ten years in Trussville City Schools.
 Hewitt-Trussville High School gave me my first taste of directing when I worked as the Technical Director.
 Over the years, I have taught quite a few electives and sponsored several clubs so I look forward to plugging in here.

 On a personal note, my husband Rodney will be around during productions since he helps with set work.
 My students usually become fast friends with him because of his BBQ pitmaster and catering skills.
-I have a daughter, Savannah, who is in college and working.
+I have a daughter, Savannah, who is a stylist at Forecast Salon in Homewood..
 She often helps with the plays as well.
 It’s a family affair.
-I'm excited to start the new year with all of you.
+I'm excited about starting the new year with all of you.
 Go Blue Devils and Roll Tide!

 Students will need these pretty often: